 Wild Pebble

-Wild Pebble creates evolving rhythmic structures, quantised melodic patterns, drum voices, and modulation voltages that slowly transform over time while remaining musically connected.
+Wild Pebble is a generative rhythm and melody organism inspired by the spirit of Jonah Senzel's Pet Rock.
+It creates evolving rhythmic structures, quantised melodic patterns, drum voices, and modulation voltages that slowly transform while staying musically connected.

 The goal is not precise repeatability, but constrained musical evolution.